-Hamburg tourist information.
+Hamburg tourist attractions.

 Straddling the Rive Elbe, Hamburg is Germany’s second largest city and is affectionately known as the Gateway to the World, thanks to its rich maritime history and its privileged position as one of the premier sea ports in Europe.
 Because of this connection to the sea, Hamburg is now one of the best places on the planet to learn more about the maritime traditions of old, while also sampling some top-class seafood.